Giosafat Barbaro: Writing

 Barbaro's account of his travels, entitled Viaggi fatti da Vinetia, alla Tana, in Persia was first published from 1543 to 1545 by the sons of Aldus Manutius.
 It is included in Giovanne Baptista Ramusio's 1559 Collection of Travels as Journey to the Tanais, Persia, India, and Constantinople.Ramusio divided the work into two sections, Il Viaggio della Tana and Viaggio di Messer Iosafa Barbaro, Gentiluomo Venziano, nella Persia Parte Seconda, and broke these sections into short chapters.
 Ramusio's version also included a letter written by Barbaro in 1491 to the Bishop of Padua, Pietro Barozzi, where Barbaro described balcatran an herb consumed by the Tatars that Barbaro had also found when stationed in Croatia.

 The scholar and courtier William Thomas translated Ramusio's version into English for the young King Edward VI under the title Travels to Tana and Persia and also included the account of Barbaro's fellow ambassador to Persia, Ambrogio Contarini.
 This work was republished in London in 1873 by the Hakluyt Society. and a Russian language edition was published in 1971.
 In 1583, Barbaro's account was published by Filippo Giunti in Volume Delle Navigationi Et Viaggi along with those of Marco Polo and Kirakos Gandzaketsi's account of the travels of Hethum I, King of Armenia.

 In 1601, a Latin extract by Jacob Geuder von Herolzburg of Barbaro's and Contarini's accounts was included in Pietro Bizzarri's Rerum Persicarum Historia along with accounts by Bonacursius, Jacob Geuder von Heroldsberg, Giovanni Tommaso Minadoi, and Henricus Porsius; which was published in Frankfurt.
 In 1647, this extract of Barbaro's work was published by Joannes de Laet.
 It also appeared in Georgii Hornii Ulyssea in 1671.
 In 1788, an annotated extract of Barbaro's work was published by Johann Reinhold Forster in Histoire des découvertes et des voyages faits dans le Nord.
 It also appears in Johann Beckmann's Litteratur der älteren Reisebeschreibungen, published in 1810, and Di Marco Polo e degli altri viaggiatori veneziano, published in 1818 by Giacinto Placido Zurla.
 In 1836, Vasily Semanov published a translation of Barbaro's work into Russian.
 In 2005, part of Barbaro's account was published in Turkish as Anadolu'ya ve I?ran'a seyahat.

 Giosafat Barbaro's dispatches to the Venetian Senate were compiled by Enrico Cornet and published as Lettere al Senato Veneto in 1852 in Vienna. and Le guerre dei Veneti nell' Asia 1470-1474: Documenti cavati dall' Archivio ai frari in Venezia in 1856.

-Barbaro also discussed his travels in a letter written in 1491 to the Bishop of Padua, Pietro Barozzi.